Faiquekhan15/Pitc_Testing_Tool_UI/README.md

 Thank you for using Transfopower@pvt limited!
 We hope this project meets your needs effectively.
 Happy coding!

 Repository Contents
-1. PITC UI AND BACKEND
+1. Prototype UI AND BACKEND

 Feel free to add or modify sections as per your specific project's needs.
 The README file is essential for providing users and contributors with crucial information about your project and setting the right expectations.
 Good luck with your development and update management!